Solid nitrogen: Cubic gauche

 At pressures higher than 110 GPa and temperatures around 2000 K, nitrogen forms a network solid, bound by covalent bonds in a cubic-gauche structure, abbreviated as cg-N. The cubic-gauche form has space group I213.
 Each unit cell has edge length 3.805 Å, and contains eight nitrogen atoms.
 As a network, cg-N consists of fused rings of nitrogen atoms; at each atom, the bond angles are very close to tetrahedral.
 The position of the lone pairs of electrons is ranged so that their overlap is minimised.

 The cubic-gauche structure for nitrogen is predicted to have bond lengths of 1.40 Å, bond angles of 114.0° and dihedral angles of −106.8°.
 The term gauche refers to the odd dihedral angles, if it were 0° it would be called cis, and if 180° it would be called trans.
 The dihedral angle Φ is related to the bond angle θ by sec(Φ) = sec(θ) − 1.
 The coordinate of one atom in the unit cell at x,x,x also determines the bond angle by cos(θ) = x(x-1/4)/(x2+(x-1/4)2).

 All bonds in cg-N have the same length: 1.346 Å at 115 GPa.
 This suggests that all bonds have the same order: a single bond carrying 4.94 eV/atom.
 In contrast, the triple bond in gaseous nitrogen carries only 0.83 eV/atom, so that relaxation to the gaseous form involves tremendous energy release: more than any other non-nuclear reaction.
 For this reason, cubic-gauche nitrogen is being investigated for use in explosives and rocket fuel.
 Estimates of its energy density vary: simulations predict 10-33 kJ/g is predicted, which is 160-300 % the energy density of HMX.

 cg-N is also very stiff with a bulk modulus around 298 GPa, similar to diamond.

 Poly-N

 Another network solid nitrogen called poly-N and abbreviated pN was predicted in 2006. pN has space group C2/c and cell dimensions a = 5.49 Å, β = 87.68°.
 Other higher pressure polymeric forms are predicted in theory, and a metallic form is expected if the pressure is high enough.

 Others

 Yet other phases of solid dinitrogen are termed ζ'-N2 and κ-N2.

 Bulk properties

 At 58 K the ultimate compressive strength is 0.24 MPa.
 Strength increases as temperature lowers becoming 0.54 MPa at 40.6 K. Elastic modulus varies from 161 to 225 MPa over the same range.
+This property is relevant in understanding the behaviour of nitrogen ice sheets and glaciers.